 The referees must indicate with the official hand signal the reason of their whistle (nature of the fault whistled or the purpose of the interruption authorized).
 The signal has to be maintained for a moment and, if it is indicated with one hand, the hand corresponds to the side of the team which has made the fault or the request.

 28.2 LINEJUDGES' FLAG SIGNALS (Diagram 12)

-The line judges must indicate with the official flag signal the nature of the fault called andmaintain the signal for a moment.
+The line judges must indicate with the official flag signal the nature of the fault called and maintain.

 29. VOLLEYBALL CANADA BLOOD POLICY FOR COMPETITION

 29.1 BLEEDING